 Tobi-Ishi is a sculptural low table echoing the explicit Zen inspiration of the iconic dining table of the same series.
 The name itself is a reference to the polished stones (tobi-ishi) used ornamentally in traditional Japanese gardens.
-This oak wood table is available in a variety of finishes.
+It is available in wood, marble or matt and glossy lacquering in a wide range of colours.

 The table that became a sculpture.